BrenoItalo16/git-gitflow/README.md

-# git-test
+# git-gitflow
-A repository for git tests.
+A repository for git and git flow tests and learning.